c-trimm/moment-recur/README.md

 Creating Rules
 --------------
 moment-recur uses rules to define when a date should recur.
-You can then generate future or past reccurences based on these rules, or see if a specific date matches the rules.
+You can then generate future or past recurrences based on these rules, or see if a specific date matches the rules.
 Rules can also be overridden or removed.

 ### The every() Function
 The `every()` function allows you to set the units and, optionally, the measurment type of the recurring date.
-It returns recur object to allow chaining.
+It returns the recur object to allow chaining.

 ```js
 var myDate, recurrence;